skyfielders/python-skyfield/skyfield/documentation/positions.rst

     astrometric = boston.at(t).observe(mars)
     apparent = boston.at(t).observe(mars).apparent()

-**Small Solar System objects**
-  Work is underway to support comets and asteroids.
-  In the meantime,
+**Comets and Minor Planets Asteroids**
+  Comet, asteroid, and other minor planet positions can be generated through Skyfield’s :doc:`kepler-orbits` support of data files downloaded from the Minor Planet Center.

-  any Type 1 or Type 21 ephemerides you generate using NASA’s `HORIZONS <https://ssd.jpl.nasa.gov/horizons.cgi>`_ system are supported through third-party libraries;
+  And any Type 1 or Type 21 ephemerides you generate using NASA’s `HORIZONS <https://ssd.jpl.nasa.gov/horizons.cgi>`_ system are supported through third-party libraries;
   for details, see :ref:`third-party-ephemerides`.